JeffWeinell/REEs/README.md

 22|min.pident.subgroup|Minimum of percent of sites identical to *T. sirtalis* among the snake species compared.
 In other words, the minimum of columns 11–17.
 The would be calculated across different columns if the subgroup was defined differently.
 23|alignment.width|Width of the alignment.
 This column was not generated for the SnakeCap dataset because I used an older version of makeStatsTable, which did not include this column in the output table.

-**7**.
-I used the function pick.loci (REEs package) to choose a set of REEs for sequence capture.
+Use the table of alignment summary stats to choose a set of REEs for sequence capture.
 I applied the following criteria to select REEs: (1) I filtered out loci if minimum percent genetic similarity (mean among snakes) to *T. sirtalis* was < 65% or = 100%; (2) for genes with multiple exons, I kept only the exon with the lowest mean pairwise genetic distance to *T. sirtalis* (16,650 exons pass this step); (3) the maximum number of baits required to target the exons was set to 20,000 (this constraint was imposed by the 20K my-baits kit) with bait size = 120nt and 50% bait tiling; (4) the maximum number of nucleotides to target was set to 1.2Mb (also constrained by the my-baits kit); (5) of the sets of exons that meet criteria 1–4, I chose the set that maximizes the total number of variable sites relative to *T. sirtalis*.

 <!--
 **The number of nucleotides targetted should be determined by the number of baits in the kit, length of baits, and tiling amount...For each row in the input stats matrix, calculate how many baits would be needed to target the exon using the bait length and tiling amount, and then use rollSum function on the number of baits (after other filtering steps and sorting steps are completed).
 Keep rows in which rollSum(number.of.baits) < 20,000.
 However, check if the 1.2Mb threshold wasn't determined by Arbor...